 Hailed by the Los Angeles Times as a “great glory” in her recent turn as the title character in the world premiere of Juana, Meagan Martin is gaining notice as an enthralling, versatile performing artist.
 The first place winner of the 2018 Hershey Felder Award for Classical Musicians, she is equally comfortable in repertoire spanning the Baroque to the present and thrives in presentations that range from strictly traditional to wildly unconventional and cross-disciplinary in nature.

 Ms. Martin's 18/19 season included debuts with Orange County Opera as Rosina in their touring outreach production of The Barber of Seville and with LA Opera Connects as Hansel, a Rhinemaiden, and Blonde in German Opera Tales.
 She portrayed Hester Prynne in scenes from composer Mark Carlson and librettist Bruce Olstad's The Scarlet Letter in Sacramento, and she appeared in the inaugural performance by New Opera West as the Bartender in a selection from Gilberto, an opera in development by composer Nick Benavides and librettist Marella Martin Koch, and as Angie in an excerpt from Pepito, a 20-minute opera by the same creative team.
 In the summer she was a Vocal Fellow at Music Academy of the West, where she was a winner in the inaugural Fast Pitch Competition and was praised for her "poignantly sung" Sara in the West Coast premiere of Jennifer Higdon and Gene Scheer's Cold Mountain (Daniela Candillari, conductor and James Darrah, director).

-Ms. Martin's singing has taken her to Europe and across the U.S. She was the first American ever selected to participate in the Gstaad Vocal Academy with Silvana Bazzoni Bartoli at the Menuhin Festival in Switzerland, and she was selected for a masterclass intensive with Teresa Berganza at the Festival Internacional de Panticosa, where Ms. Berganza requested that Ms. Martin sing Cenerentola’s final aria in the culminating concert.
+Ms. Martin's singing has taken her to Europe and across the U.S. She was the first American ever selected to participate in the Gstaad Vocal Academy with Silvana Bazzoni Bartoli at the Menuhin Festival in Switzerland, and she was selected for a masterclass intensive with Teresa Berganza at the Festival Internacional de Panticosa, where Ms. Berganza requested that Ms. Martin sing Cenerentola’s final aria and a zarzuela selection in the culminating concert.
 Ms. Martin has also participated in the prestigious Young Artists Vocal Academy (YAVA) at Houston Grand Opera, Teatro Nuovo, W. Stephen Smith’s "The Naked Voice" Institute at Northwestern University, and Vladimir Chernov and Olga Toporkova’s International Vocal Artists Academy in Payerbach, Austria.

 Check out Ms. Martin's dissertation here: